Experts & Staff

 Senior Policy Analyst

-Essey Workie is a Senior Policy Analyst at the Migration Policy Institute.
+Essey Workie is a Senior Policy Analyst at the Migration Policy Institute, where she works with its Human Services Initiative.
 Her work focuses on unaccompanied children, immigrant families, and access to local, state, and federal health and human service programs.

 Ms. Workie previously worked as the Director of Refugee Health and the Director of Planning and Development at the U.S. Committee for Refugees and Immigrants, where she established the national refugee medical assistance and medical screening programs in multiple states.
 Previously, she served as the senior federal official and regional spokesperson for the U.S. Department of Health and Human Services' Administration for Children and Families in the mid-Atlantic region, where she led the intersection of human service programs including refugee resettlement, early childhood development, child welfare, youth, and workforce development.
 She also founded the division of refugee health at the federal Office of Refugee Resettlement.